Charm Person (Spell)

 - Target or Area: one Humanoid creature

-- This charm makes a Humanoid creature regard you as its trusted friend and ally (treat the target's attitude as friendly).
-If the creature is currently being threatened or attacked by you or your allies, however, it receives a +5 Circumstance Bonus on its saving throw.
+- This charm makes one Humanoid creature (to include all Player Character races except Kitsune) regard you as its trusted friend and ally (treat the target's attitude as friendly).
+If the creature is currently being threatened or attacked by you or your allies, the spell automatically fails.
+Intimidate rolls and charm spells do not mix.

-- The spell does not enable you to control the charmed person as if it were an automaton, but it perceives your words and actions in the most favorable way.
+- The spell does not enable you to control the charmed creature as if it were an automaton (see Dominate spells), but it perceives your words and actions in the most favorable way.
 You can try to give the subject orders, but you must win an opposed Diplomacy check against the creature's Sense Motive to convince it to do anything it wouldn't ordinarily do.
 (Retries are not allowed.)
 An affected creature never obeys suicidal or obviously harmful orders, but it might be convinced that something very dangerous is worth doing.
 Any act by you or your apparent allies that threatens the charmed person breaks the spell.
-You must speak the person's language to communicate your commands, or else be good at pantomiming.
+You must speak the creature's language to communicate your commands.

-- FAQ/Errata: The Charm Person spell (and Charm Animal (Spell) / Charm Monster (Spell) by extension) makes the target your friend.
-It will treat you kindly (although maybe not your allies) and will generally help you as long as your interests align.
-This is mostly in the purview of the GM.
-If you ask the creature to do something that it would not normally do (in relation to your friendship), that is when the opposed Charisma check comes into play.
+- Note: The Charm spell makes the target your friend for the duration of the spell.
+Once the spell expires, it is likely, depending upon the actions the friendly creature took and their awareness that you have used magic on them, that they will become hostile.
+While the spell lasts it will treat you kindly (although maybe not your allies) and will generally help you as long as your interests align.
+All interactions are adjudicated by the GM.
 For example, if you use Charm Person to befriend an Orc, the Orc might share his grog with you and talk with you about the upcoming raid on a nearby settlement.
 If you asked him to help you fight some Skeletons, he might very well lend a hand.
 If you asked him to help you till a field, however, you might need to make that check to convince him to do it.